56quarters/tunic/doc/source/design.rst

   writeable by the user or group that deploys are being performed by.

 * Each deploy under the ``releases`` directory must be named starting with a timestamp corresponding to when the deploy was done.
+The timestamp component should built with the largest period of time first (the current year), followed by each smaller component down to the second.
 The name for each deploy will be generated for you if you use the :func:`tunic.api.get_release_id` function.
   This is required to ensure that we can determine the time deploys were done relative to each other.

 * ``current`` must be a symlink to the active deployment in the ``releases`` directory.
 This symlink will be created for you automatically if you use the